grand-rick/MyStore/README.md

 # MyStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+## **Description**
+This is just the frontend part of an e-commerce website using Angular.
+The website fetches data from a [json file](src/assets/data.json), and renders it  to the UI seamlessly for user manipulation.
+The `data.json` file is a stand-in for the actual API that would fetch real-time data from the database.

 ## Development server